-The catalogue records small-scale quality productions that belong to the cultures, history and traditions of our world, an extraordinary heritage of fruits, vegetables, animal breeds, cheeses, breads, sweets and cured meats.
-The Ark is growing day by day, gathering alerts from people who see the flavors of their childhood disappear, taking with them a piece of their culture and history.
+The Ark of Taste is an online catalogue developed and maintained by the Slow Food Foundation, which records small-scale quality productions belonging to the cultures, history and traditions of our world, an extraordinary heritage of fruits, vegetables, animal breeds, cheeses, breads, sweets and cured meats.
+The Ark grows day by day, gathering alerts from people who see the flavors of their childhood are disappearing, taking a piece of us with them.

 American Native Pecan